Is My Ragdoll Cat Overweight? Signs to Watch For

 What Causes Weight Gain in Ragdoll Cats?

-Understanding why your Ragdoll might be gaining weight is the first step toward addressing the problem.
+Understanding why your Ragdoll is gaining weight is the first step toward addressing the issue.
 Common causes include:

 1. Overfeeding